ROCm/hipBLASLt/docs/installation.rst

 =============

 * A ROCm enabled platform.
 For more information refer to `ROCm Documentation <https://rocm.docs.amd.com/>`_.
-* A compatible version of hipBLAS
+* A compatible version of hipBLAS.

 Installing prebuilt packages
 =============================